History

 Intent Statement

 At Sutton Green we intend to provide a rich and wide history curriculum, bringing history to life, through memorable experiences and exciting cross curricular topics.
 We aim to inspire and ignite curiosity for the past in Britain and the wider world.
 Through finding out about how and why the world, our country, culture and local community have developed over time, children understand how the past influences the present.
-Chronology is embedded throughout the curriculum and school, children develop a knowledge of the chronology of past events, through interactive timelines, building on prior knowledge.
+Chronology is embedded throughout the curriculum and school, children develop a knowledge of the chronology of past events timelines and building on prior knowledge.

 Implementation Statement

-High-quality history lessons at Sutton Green are delivered through our topics via Cornerstones, which ignites a thirst for knowledge and our children to gain historical skills through our interactive and knowledge-rich learning projects.
+High-quality history lessons at Sutton Green are delivered through our topics, which ignites a thirst for knowledge and our children to gain historical skills through our interactive and knowledge-rich learning projects.
 These skills can be found on our skills progression map.

 Children are offered a wide range of experiences, such as clubs and extra-curricular visits, to enhance their understanding of the local area and wider processes.
 For example, we take our children to The World Museum Liverpool to see genuine exhibitions, Chester Roman Experience, Ellesmere Port town centre and many other experiences.